rrmartins/elixir-school/lessons/advanced/gen-stage-1.md

 ```

 Now that we have a functional database, we can start storing things.
-First, let's remove our change in Broadcaster, we only were doing that to demonstrate that there are others outside the normal default in our Producer.
+Let's remove our change in Broadcaster, as we only were doing that to demonstrate that there are others outside the normal default in our Producer.

 ```elixir
 . . .